Referendum Official Results

-- NEW!
-Why is the assessment subjected to a CPI increase each year if this amount meets the $35 million requirement over 10 years?
+- Why is the assessment subjected to a CPI increase each year if this amount meets the $35 million requirement over 10 years?

 - The $35 million deficit was estimated based on current dollars, and as costs increase over the 10-year timeframe, those amounts will also increase.
 The CPI increase will cover some of the cost increase.

 - Why doesn’t the increased assessment end (or “sunset”) after 10 years?